-In February 2012, a holder of the Debentures converted \$2 principal amount of the Debentures into 125 shares of common stock.
-The holders of the \$98,998 principal amount of the Debentures had the option to put all of the remaining senior convertible notes on June 15, 2012.
+The holders of the Debentures had the option to put all of the remaining senior convertible notes on June 15, 2012.
 None of the Debentures were surrendered for repurchase by the Company.
-The holders of the Debentures next have the option to put all or part of the remaining Debentures on June 15, 2016.
-Accordingly, the Company reclassified the Debentures and related fair value of derivatives embedded within convertible debt from current liabilities to long-term liabilities as of June 30, 2012.
+The holders of the Debentures next have the option to put all or part of the remaining Debentures to the Company on June 15, 2016.
+Accordingly, the Company reclassified the Debentures and related fair value of derivatives embedded within convertible debt from current liabilities to long-term liabilities.